ranaumarnadeem/SAP-1-Simulator/README.md

 ## **Usage**
 1. Launch the gui.py in folder Main.

-2. View results in the GUI:
+2. View results in the GUI

 ---